Do you make this key mistake when writing a cover letter for scientific manuscript submission to a journal?

 I have been looking into applying to your University for my graduate studies and wondered if you would be open to discussing any possible research opportunities.
 I would be very interested in further exploring the topic presented in your more recent paper as well as your work on ZZZ, which would support my overall goal of achieving [these things].

 Ok, so Email A was thrown in there to see who is paying attention…and hopefully no one responds to it.
 We all know it’s a scam, we are never getting money, and we are unlikely to even open the email, let alone read to the end.
-It seems like an extreme example, but it is worth mentioning that one should try to avoid being scammy at all costs.
+It seems like an extreme example, but it is worth mentioning that one should try to avoid being scammy at all costs, especially when writing a cover letter for scientific manuscript submission.

 Now compare email B to email C. Email C is much more likely to catch attention and is much more likely to get a response.
 Why?